 Understanding PCI DSS for Shopify B2B

-The PCI DSS, or Payment Card Industry Data Security Standard, is a set of crucial security measures for any business operating on Shopify B2B.
-As an essential pillar of securing online transactions, it ensures that sensitive credit card data is protected against digital threats.
-Imagine for a moment the impact of a data leak on your reputation and business relationships: it is imperative to avoid this kind of catastrophe.
+PCI DSS, or Payment Card Industry Data Security Standard, is a set of crucial security measures for any business operating on Shopify B2B.
+As an essential pillar for securing online transactions, it ensures that sensitive credit card data is protected against digital threats.
+Imagine for a moment the impact of a data leak on your reputation and business relationships: it is imperative to avoid such a catastrophe.

 The fundamental principles of PCI DSS compliance

-To understand this standard, one must examine its key elements.
+To fully understand this standard, one must look at its main elements.
 These include:

 - Build and maintain a secure network: installing a robust firewall is essential to protect cardholder information.

-- Protect cardholder data: companies must encrypt this data when transmitted over public networks.
+- Protect cardholder data: companies must encrypt this data when it is transmitted across public networks.

 - Implement a strong vulnerability management program: this involves the regular and rigorous use of updated antivirus software.